Henry Ford’s First Car

 Henry Ford's Quadricycle in the Ford World Theme Center, Guest Reception Area, Ford Pavilion New York World's Fair, 1964-1965

-For their pavilion at the 1964-65 New York World's Fair, Ford Motor Company brought in Walt Disney to design a "unique and memorable entertainment adventure" that would outshine its competitors.
+For its pavilion at the 1964-65 New York World's Fair, Ford Motor Company brought in Walt Disney to design a "unique and memorable entertainment adventure" that would outshine its competitors.
 This became the Magic Skyway ride, in which guests sat in Ford convertibles through a Disney-designed show.
 First, guests encountered a Ford product showroom -- with Henry Ford's Quadricycle as centerpiece.

 The evolution of Ford Motor Company vehicles, through 1965, is illustrated in this colorful advertisement.
 The line starts with the 1896 Quadricycle and the 1902 "999" race car, and includes four variants of the pivotal Model T. The Lincoln and Mercury marques are each represented with multiple cars.
 Later important Ford models, like Thunderbird and Mustang, finish the progression.